Open here for our page navigation

 AlF3, 99.999% pure, 1 - 4 mm

-Aluminum Fluoride Pellets (AlF₃) are high-purity materials widely utilized in the production of thin films, optics, and advanced coatings.
-Aluminum fluoride is a low refractive index material especially suited for coatings in the UV, but also in the VIS and IR spectral range.
-Aluminum fluoride, in granular form, is particularly suitable for Physical Vapor Deposition (PVD) processes.
+Aluminum Fluoride (AlF₃) is a high-purity material widely used in thin-film production, optics, and advanced coatings.
+It is characterized by its low refractive index, making it particularly effective for coatings in the UV, visible (VIS), and infrared (IR) spectral ranges.
+In granular form, AlF₃ is especially suited for Physical Vapor Deposition (PVD) processes.

-• Thin-Film Deposition: Used in Physical Vapor Deposition processes to create thin films and coatings for optical, electronic, and protective applications.
+- Thin-Film Deposition – Essential for PVD processes, enabling the creation of thin films and coatings used in optical, electronic, and protective applications.

 THIN FILM PROPERTIES: